ICanBoogie/ActiveRecord/README.md

 The following types are available: `blob`, `char`, `integer`, `text`, `varchar`, `bit`, `boolean`, `date`, `datetime`, `time`, `timestamp`, `year`, `enum`, `double` et `float`.
-The `serial` and `foreign` special types are used to defined auto incrementing primary keys and foreign
+The `serial` and `foreign` special types are used to define auto incrementing primary keys and foreign
 keys:

 ```php